Internal Nomination or Review Required

 - Award: Maximum of $7,500 annually, covers eligible undergraduate tuition, fees, books, and room and board(for one or two years, depending on whether student wins as a junior or as a sophomore).

 - Internal: November 28th, 2023, 5 PM

-- Notes: research experience will help you be more competitive, but a high GPA is essential as well: winners typically have a 3.95 average GPA.
+- Notes: research experience will help you be more competitive, but a high GPA is essential as well: past winners have had between a 3.3 and 3.95 GPA

 - On the Web: Goldwater Scholarship